Benthem/FDGPT/README.md

 Generalized Pythagoras trees [1] are an aesthetic approach to visualize hierarchies.
 However, visual overlap may decrease readability.
 Our approach removes all overlap and maintains the general structure of a tree.

-This project provides the source code for the short paper [Overlap-free Drawing of Generalized Pythagoras Trees for Hierarchy Visualization](https://arxiv.org/pdf/1907.12845.pdf).
+This project provides the source code for the short paper [Overlap-Free Drawing of Generalized Pythagoras Trees for Hierarchy Visualization](https://arxiv.org/pdf/1907.12845.pdf).

 ## Getting Started